-- UCD press release, Perspective in Science, New York Times, Washington Post, National Geographic, New Scientist, CNBC, Independent (UK), National Science Foundation, AAAS podcast, F1000.
+- UCD press release, Perspective in Science, The Atlantic, New York Times, Washington Post, National Geographic, New Scientist, CNBC, Independent (UK), National Science Foundation, AAAS podcast, F1000.

 López-Duarte, P.C., F.J.
 Fodrie, O.P.
 Jensen, A. Whitehead, F. Galvez, B. Dubansky, and K.W.
 Able (2016).
 Is exposure to Macondo oil reflected in the otolith chemistry of marsh-resident fish?
 PLoS One, 11(9): e0162699.
 PDF.